-(d) Updated Economics for the Expansion Case Preliminary Economic Assessment
+(c) Preliminary Economic Assessment Update

-On June 24, 2014, the Company announced that it had updated the 2013 PEA (the "2014 PEA Update") to assess the economics of building a process plant with twice the capacity of the plant contemplated in the Company's FS.
+On June 24, 2014, the Company announced that it had updated the 2013 PEA (the "2014 PEA Update") to assess the economics of building a 2Mtpa processing plant at the outset rather than increasing from 1Mtpa to 2Mtpa after three years of operation as contemplated in the 2013 PEA.
 The larger process plant was evaluated due to recent developments in the lithium ion battery industry and strong buyer interest in the extra large flake, high purity concentrates that will be produced using Northern's proprietary purification technology.
 The 2014 PEA Update indicated a pre-tax internal rate of return ("IRR") of 31.7% (26.7% after tax) and a pre-tax net present value ("NPV") of \$264.7 million (\$178.9 million after tax) in the base case which was based on an 8% discount rate and a weighted average price of US\$1,800/tonne of concentrate which reflected then current market conditions.